SEARCH

 Ready to switch from grass lawn to something more pollinator-friendly and sustainable in your front yard?
-These tips will help you navigate disapproving neighbors, bylaws, and create something that—we hope—everyone can live with—bees and butterflies included.
+These tips will help you navigate disapproving neighbors, bylaws, and create a natural habitat that—we hope—everyone can live with—neighbors, bees, and butterflies included.

 If you want to replace some or all of your lawn, consider using a wildflower ground cover using these tips.